-Anyone who had met Elaine Chao in 1961, when she was just eight years old, would never believe that she would grow up to become one of the top figures in the American government.
-At that time, she had just moved with her family from mainland China to the United States and could speak no English.
+Anyone who had met Elaine Chao at a young age would never believe she would grow up to become one of the top figures in the American government.
+At that time, she had just moved with her family to the United States and could speak no English.
 According to her, nobody paid her and her sisters any attention because they did not consider them to be worth their time.
 Thankfully, their parents taught them to be adventurous in their thinking and to work towards achieving things bigger than their imagination.

 Elaine Lan Chao was born on March 26, 1953, in Taipei, Taiwan.
-She is the first of Ruth Mulan Chu Chao and James S.C.
-Chao’s six daughters others being Jeannette, May, Christine, Grace, and Angela.
+She is the first of six children to Ruth Mulan Chu and James S.C.
+Chao.
+Her sisters are Jeannette, May, Christine, Grace, and Angela.
 Chao’s mother was a historian who passed on in 2007 while her father is an entrepreneur and philanthropist who founded Foremost Maritime Corporation, later known as the Foremost Group, a shipping, trading, and finance enterprise based in New York.

 Elaine’s parents met for the first time in Shanghai when her mother relocated there alongside her family during World War II.
 The duo eventually moved to Taiwan separately in 1949 when the Chinese Civil War was at its peak.
 They tied the knot in 1950 and in 1958, James moved to New York after receiving a scholarship.
-Three years later Elaine, who was 8 years old at the time, her mother and two of her younger sisters, immigrated to the U.S. on a cargo ship.
+Three years later, Elaine, who was 8 years old at the time, her mother, and two of her younger sisters, immigrated to the U.S. on a cargo ship.

 Prior to getting into public service, Elaine Chao served as Vice President for syndications at Bank of America Capital Markets Group in San Francisco, California.
 She also worked for four years as an International Banker at Citicorp, New York.

-During President George H. W. Bush’s first year in office, he nominated Elaine Chao to serve in the capacity of Deputy Secretary of Transportation, a position in which she served in from 1989 to 1991 before becoming the Director of the Peace Corps from 1991 to 1992.
+During President George H. W. Bush’s first year in office, he nominated Elaine Chao to serve in the capacity of Deputy Secretary of Transportation, a position in which she held from 1989 to 1991 before becoming the Director of the Peace Corps from 1991 to 1992.
 Thus, Elaine Chao became the first Asian Pacific American to ever serve in any of the above-mentioned capacities.

 As a result of her service under the administration of President George H.W.
 Bush, Elaine got a chance to work as President and CEO of United Way of America.
-She was a Distinguished Fellow with The Heritage Foundation, in Washington, D.C. from 1996 until she was appointed as Secretary of Labor in 2001.
+She was a Distinguished Fellow with The Heritage Foundation in Washington D.C. from 1996 until she was appointed as Secretary of Labor in 2001.
 She was also among the board members of the Independent Women’s Forum.

-After the end of Bush’s administration, Elaine Chao went back to the Heritage Foundation and also served as a director on various corporate and non-profit boards.
+After the end of Bush’s administration, Elaine went back to the Heritage Foundation and also served as a director on various corporate and non-profit boards.
 In addition, she also contributed to a number of media outlets, including Fox News.